 His current cometary research seeks to extend these discoveries and he is using observation of different molecules and dust to gain deeper insight into the properties of these regions of activity.
 He has also helped to develop a concept for a kinetic impactor to explore the regions below the cometary surface.
 To further these interests he participated as deputy principal investigator on the ill-fated CONTOUR mission and participated, in the same role, in the

 mission.
-Currently he is a member of the scientific teams on the NExT
+He was a member of the scientific teams on the Stardust-NExT

-NExT targets the Stardust spacecraft on an extended mission to comet
+NExT targeted the Stardust spacecraft on an extended mission to comet

-9P/Tempel 1, which was the target of the Deep Impact mission, and
+9P/Tempel 1, which was the target of the Deep Impact mission.
+In this way the

-took the Deep Impact flyby spacecraft to a successfull flyby of 103P/Hartley 2 in
+took the Deep Impact flyby spacecraft to a successful flyby of 103P/Hartley 2 in

-NExT had a successfull flyby of 9P/Tempel 1 in February 2011.
+NExT had a successful flyby of 9P/Tempel 1 in February 2011.
 Belton is also involved with the NASA

-SDAP program and is involved as a co-investigator on several of these that are
+SDAP program and is involved as a co-investigator on several projects that are

-concerned with further analysis of the Deep Impact data set on
+concerned with further analysis of the spacecraft and earth based data set on

 bibliography) and, in 1995, he was awarded the Gerard P. Kuiper Prize in Planetary Science by the American Astronomical Society.
 Also in recognition of his work, minor planet 3498 has been named for him.